 Irene D. Paden, The Wake of the Prairie Schooner, p.
 246-247

 Everyone came to Fort Bridger in the early years of the emigration.
 That is, until 1844 when two men created the Sublette Cutoff.
 This is the road that branched off to Oregon at the Parting of the Ways, east of Farson.

 The Sublette-Greenwood Cutoff was opened in 1844 by the Stephens-Townsend-Murphy Party led by mountain men Caleb Greenwood and Isaac Hitchcock.
 Hitchcock, an old trapper and one of the first of his kind to have been in California in 1832, recommended that the wagon trail go due west from the Little Sandy and cross 40 miles (64 km) of desert territory to the Green River and from there cross the ridge into the Bear River Valley, completely bypassing Fort Bridger and the crossing of Bear River Ridge.
 The route shaved about 85 miles (137 km) and 7 days off the main route, but the decision to cross nearly 45 waterless miles before reaching the Green River was not one to be taken lightly.
 Settlers had to decide between time and the health of their livestock.

-It was just like twentieth-century road building: Businesses on Route 66 go belly up because traffic moves over to the new interstate.
+The opening of the Sublette Cutoff cut down on traffic and transactions at Fort Bridger.
+It was just like twentieth-century road building: Businesses on Route 66 went belly up because traffic moves over to the new interstate.
 What to do?

 In the summer of 1849 Bridger’s partner, Louis Vasquez, with a retinue of Indians camped at South Pass, trading with the emigrants and trying to persuade them to go by way of Fort Bridger.